flybywiresim/website/src/posts/a32nx-flight-model.md

 ## Work In Progress Tuning

-Constant improvements with realistic and often very recent data points from our pilot staff is where we believe the A32NX shines.
-Recent updates to our aircraft fixes issues with inadequate takeoff climb performance after an engine failure at heavy gross weights.
+Constant improvement with realistic and often very recent data points from our pilot staff is where we believe the A32NX shines.
+Recent updates to our aircraft fix issues with inadequate takeoff climb performance after an engine failure at heavy gross weights.
 You can now practice those V1 engine cuts at 2nd segment climb-limited TOGW.
 Be sure when doing so to not delay gear retraction, lower your pitch rate and pitch target, and apply appropriate rudder to minimize control and sideslip drag! (**Note:** This capability is currently only available in the Development and Experimental versions of the A32NX).